magento/merchdocs/src/catalog/product-image-resizing.md

 1. To enable, make sure **Enable Frontend Resize** is set to `Yes`.

-1. Enter a **Quality** setting from 1 to 100%.
+1. Enter a **Quality** setting between 1 to 100%.

-      We recommend 80-90% for a reduced file size and high quality.
+      We recommend a setting between 80-90% for a reduced file size and high quality.

 1. Set the **Maximum Width** in pixels for the image.